-Cities have own New Year’s events
+Cities model New Year’s events after Times Square

 Phoenix — Televised images of New York City’s glittery ball drop have become inextricably linked with New Year’s Eve.
 But Times Square isn’t the only place to ring in the new year with an object dropping at midnight.